-Enter the address nearest the light and the Intolight Grid Number and/or Intolight tag number.
-Intolight tag number is located on the light pole about six feet above the ground.
+Enter the requested information and the address nearest the light and the Grid Number and/or Tag Number from the light pole.
+(Numbers usually located on the light pole about six feet above the ground).
 Click submit to send the report.
-Once you receive the email notification back from PSE that verifies they received your report; please forward that to firstname.lastname@example.org

 Dues Assessment Information: URGENT

-Mid-way through Last Year (if your account showed a balance owing) you were sent a statement; Unless you have payment arrangements with the HOA through the management company, the balance must be paid immediately.
-Balances left owing after July 31st continue to show as delinquent and collection actions have been and will continue to be taken.
+Mid-way through Last Year (if your account showed a balance owing) you were sent a statement; Unless you have payment arrangements with the HOA through the management company, the balance must be caught up.
+Balances left owing after July 31st each year will continue to show as delinquent and collection actions have been and will continue to be taken.
 These efforts will become more severe as time passes.
 Legal action should be expected and has commenced on many accounts.
 Your Association operates at its best when all owners pay their share - it is not fair for those who pay to support those who do not.
-Again, if you have a special circumstance or need special arrangements it's imperative that you contact Erin@jc-higgins.com right away.
+Again, if you have a bona-fide hardship and need special arrangements it's imperative that you contact Erin@jc-higgins.com right away.
 You may call but please remember that all arrangement requests need to be in writing so please email.
 Erin can be reached via telephone at 253-841-0111 ext.
 115.

 NOTE: IF you are contacted by the Association's collection Attorney (Law Firm of Pody & McDonald) regarding your dues assessment or any money that you owe, it is because your payments are severely past due and (after several notices) your account has been referred to them for the next collection steps - you will need to contact them directly as neither the management team nor the Board of Directors will be able to discuss it with you or help in any way.
 Their contact info will be in any letters that you receive from them.